LucasDelfino92/morrowindsharp/readme.md

 ### How much space do I need to install these mods?

-The totality of the guide requires 9GB of installation space.
-However, Morrowind Enhanced Textures accounts for most of that space, and it is entirely optional, even if thoroughly recommended.
+Roughly 9GB.
+Morrowind Enhanced Textures accounts for most of that space, and it is entirely optional, even if thoroughly recommended.

-### Is this guide compatible with OpenMW?
+### Is this modlist compatible with OpenMW?

 No. Many mods require MWSE to work.

-### Is this guide compatible with...?
+### Is this modlist compatible with...?

 This modlist is offered as is, and I won't answer compatibility questions.
-If you want to find out if a mod is compatible, ask someone else, or use TES3View and Mod Organizer 2 to check for yourself and solve conflicts.
+If you want to find out if a mod is compatible, ask someone else, or use **TES3View** to check for yourself and solve conflicts.